kashinak/kashinak-content-portfolio/README.md

       a.
 The elegant gold menu bar beneath the video frames displays video genres. the ease of use to view Kashina's portfolio is enhanced by the entire carousel surface being a clickable play button to view Kashina;s videos.
  2. Returning Visitor Goals:
    i.
 As a Returning Visitor, I want to easily download Kashina's resume.
       a.
 There is a full page dedicated to Kashina's resume called "resume" located on the header navbar as one of the main menu items.
 There are also two addtional links to download a more traditional .pdf resume.
-One donwload link is labeled "download" as the last main menu item on the header navbar.
+One download link is labeled "download" as the last main menu item on the header navbar.
 Additionally there is a download icon button located in the footer of each page. ii.
 As a Returning Visitor, I want to email a link to share one of Kashina's videos with my work colleague.
       a.
 After clicking on the video carousel on the home page, a video will open on a separate page in YouTube where the user may easily access a YouTube video link. iii.
 I want to contact Kashina to discuss a creative project.
       a.
 The first thing, the user sees is a call-to-action "Get in Touch!" with an "email me" button overlayed on top of Kashina's hero image on the home page.
 Also there is a "contact" page with a large mailto Form that is easy for the user to email Kashina directly.
 There is no seraching or guess work to find how to contact Kashina.
 There is a also a larege "Personal Info" section occupying a third of the "about" page.
 Kashina's location and contact info is available.
-- Frequent User Goals:
+3. Frequent User Goals:
-  - I want to check and see if Kashina has improved on her coding skillset.
+  iv.
+As a Frequent User, I want to check and see if Kashina has improved on her coding skillset.
+I know she is a great editor, but I may need some help building a website and I want to know if she has the skills to do the job.
+     a.
+On the 'resume' page, there is a colorful elegant status bar showing Kashina's skillset and where she is gauges her current expertise.
-  - I want to check and see if Kashina has added any new work to her portfolio.
+  v.
+As a Frequent User, I want to check and see if Kashina has added any new work to her portfolio.
-  - I want to view Kashina’s availability to work with me on a creative video job.
+     a.
+On the video carousel, a user can easily recognize new video thumnails as an indicator of new work without having to shuttle through or repeat vewing older work. vi.
+As a Frequent User, I want to view Kashina’s availability to work with me on a creative video job.
+     a.
+To save time, the viewer can click on the large gold "eamil me" button center frame on her home page, which will immediately take the user to the contact mailto Form.

 ## Deployment